 The FEATHER is made using "C-FLEX" fiberglass planking.
 The strips of fiberglass planking are laid around and stapled to a framework and covered with fiberglass laminate.
 This is one of the processes specified on larger "one-off" fiberglass designs.
 The FEATHER makes an excellent "first" project for those interested in building a larger boat using this method.
 Most of the form members are removed from the boat after the hull is built, leaving an all-fiberglass hull free of exposed frame members.
-This boat, like the FOAMEE, shown previously, looks so "molded" that people who see it will find it hard to believe you built it.
+This boat, like the FOAMEE, looks so "molded" that people who see it will find it hard to believe you built it.

 The slippery shaped round bilge hull coupled with a generous sloop rig means that FEATHER is a real performer.
 The daggerboard trunk is formed "in place" to insure that it is leak-proof and offers minimal resistance.
 Molded-in flotation chambers make the boat unsinkable and form the sitting areas along each side of the cockpit.